 Refer to full prescribing information for specific dosage instructions.
 Dosage must be individualized and is highly variable depending on the nature and severity of the disease and on the individual patient response (e.g., serum IgG trough levels).
-There is no absolute maximum dosage of immune globulin or hyaluronidase.
+There is no absolute maximum

-Drug Name Indication Dosing Regimen Maximum Dose Asceniv PI 300 to 800 mg/kg IV every 3 to 4 weeks [Use TBW or IBW, whichever is less ; if member is obese, use adjBW - see Not applicable Bivigam PI Appendix F.] Initial: 300 to 800 mg/kg IV every 3 to 4 weeks Maintenance: IV: given every 3 to 4 weeks with dose adjusted per serum IgG level and clinical response [Use TBW or IBW, whichever is less; if member is obese, use adjBW - see Appendix F.] Not applicable
+Drug Name Indication Dosing Regimen Maximum Dose Alyglo PI 300 to 800 mg/kg IV every 21 or 28 days Not applicable [Use TBW or IBW, whichever is less ; if member is obese, use adjBW - see Appendix F.] Asceniv PI 300 to 800 mg/kg IV every 3 to 4 weeks Not applicable [Use TBW or IBW, whichever is less ; if member is obese, use adjBW - see Appendix F .]
+Bivigam PI Initial: 300 to 800 mg/kg IV every 3 to 4 weeks Not applicable Maintenance: IV: given every 3 to 4 weeks with dose adjusted per serum IgG level and clinical response [Use TBW or IBW, whichever is less ; if member is obese, use adjBW - see Appendix F .]
+Cutaquig PI Previous immune globulin intravenous (IGIV) dose in grams divided by number of weeks between IV doses and multiplied by 1.30.
+Provided the total weekly dose is maintained, any dosing interval from daily up to weekly can be used.
+Not applicable